Bengali actor and former MP Tapas Paul dead

 Some of his last appearances were in films such as "Khiladi" and "Aat ta Aater Bongaon Local".
 Actor Ranjit Mallick described Paul's death as "untimely".

 "I am yet to come to terms with the news.
 He was like my younger brother.
 He was not keeping well for some time," Mallick said.
+Paul's colleagues in films and politics, actors Debasree Roy and Chiranjeet Chakraborty, both TMC MLAs, said they had lost a dear friend and the film

-After the TMC was formed in 1998, Paul, inspired by Banerjee and her fight against the Left Front regime, had joined the political party in 2000.
+industry a brilliant actor.
+Paul, inspired by Banerjee and her fight against the Left Front regime, joined the Trinamool Congress in 2000 two years after it was formed.

 He was elected as the MLA from Alipore Assembly seat in 2001.
-During the 2008-09 period, when West Bengal was witnessing winds of change, Paul had played an instrumental role in helping the party penetrate the Bengali film industry, which till then was under the firm control of the Left Front-aligned actors and directors.
+Paul was elected as the MP from Kishnanagar Lok Sabha seat for two consecutive terms from 2009.

-After Paul's arrest in the Rose Valley chit-fund scam, his family members had time and again alleged that the party did not bother to enquire about him.
-Post his release from prison in 2018, Paul withdrew from active politics and communicated to the TMC his unwillingness to contest elections.
+After his arrest in the Rose Valley chit-fund scam, Paul's family members had time and again alleged that the party did not bother to enquire about him.
+He was arrested and given bail after 13 months.
+After his release from prison in 2018, Paul withdrew from active politics and communicated to the TMC his unwillingness to contest elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)